Manning Regional Gallery, Taree

 Ann Finegan is a writer, curator and educator living in Sydney.

-Material Sound is a Murray Art Museum Albury exhibition, curated by Caleb Kelly and toured by Museum & Galleries of NSW.
+Material Sound is a Murray Art Museum Albury exhibition, curated by Caleb Kelly and toured by Museums & Galleries of NSW.